 The Cunningham brace is used for paediatric treatment whereas adults can benefit from LOC's bespoke orthotics.

 The Cunningham brace is the brainchild of Jerald Cunningham, a certified American prosthetist and orthotist.

 It is a flexible brace that is only fitted to the affected leg and allows movement for all of the normal activities.

-Developed from observing the distress to both child and parent with the Boots and Bar approach.
+Gerald developed his brace in response to observing the distress to both child and parent with the Boots and Bar approach.